google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 image](http://stackoverflow.com/questions/7220738/honeycomb-notifications-how-to-set-largeicon-to-the-right-size)
 (which is 64px multiples by the device pixel ratio).

-If we assume the highest pixel ratio for a device will be 3, an icon size of >= 192px is a safe bet.
+If we assume the highest pixel ratio for a device will be 3, an icon size of 192px or more is a safe bet.

 Note: Some browsers may require the image be served over HTTPS.
 Be aware of this if you intend to use a third-party image.